S. Korea fines Google $ 177 million for blocking Android customization | ExBulletin

 S. Korea fines Google $ 177 million for blocking Android customization

-Seoul, September 14 (Reuters)-South Korea’s antitrust regulators have blocked customized versions of the Android operating system (OS) in the second setback of a U.S. technology giant, Alphabet Inc (GOOGL.
-O) Google was fined 207 billion won ($ 176.64 million) in less than a month.
+Seoul (Reuters)-South Korea’s antitrust regulators have fined Alphabet Inc’s Google 207 billion won ($ 176.64 million) for blocking a customized version of its Android operating system (OS).

-The Korea Fair Trade Commission (KFTC) said on Tuesday that the terms with device makers correspond to the abuse of Google’s dominant market position, which limits competition in the mobile operating system market.
+The Korea Fair Trade Commission (KFTC) said Tuesday that Google’s terms and conditions with device makers correspond to abuse of its position in the dominant market that limits competition in the mobile operating system market.

-Google said in a statement that it intends to appeal.
-The ruling said it would ignore the benefits offered by compatibility with Android and other programs and undermine the benefits consumers would enjoy.
+Google said in a statement that it intends to appeal the ruling, ignoring the benefits offered by Android compatibility with other programs and undermining the benefits consumers enjoy.

-The fine will occur on the day the amendments to the Korean Telecommunications Business Act (commonly referred to as the “Anti-Google Act”) come into force.

-The law currently prohibits app store operators such as Google from requiring software developers to use payment systems.
-This is a requirement that effectively prevents developers from charging in-app purchase fees.read more
+“The Korea Fair Trade Commission’s decision is meaningful in that it provides an opportunity to relieve future competitive pressures in the mobile OS and app market,” KFTC Chairman Jo Sung-wook said in a statement. ..

 According to KFTC, Google has hampered competition by forcing device producers to comply with the Anti-Fragmentation Agreement (AFA) when signing key agreements for app store licensing.